ProEnergyVIP/Cortex/WHITEBOARD_ROUTING_CHANGES.md

 ### Existing Code Compatibility

 ✅ **No breaking changes** - existing coordinator systems work without modification:
-- If context fields are empty, no shared context is added
+- If context fields are empty, no Whiteboard is added
 - Workers still receive their original `context_instructions`
 - Response format unchanged

 ### Gradual Adoption

-You can adopt shared context incrementally:
+You can adopt the Whiteboard incrementally:

 1. **Phase 1**: Just set `mission` and `team_roles` - workers get basic context
 2. **Phase 2**: Add `current_focus` and `protocols` - workers get more guidance